tvheadend/tvheadend-documentation/docs/webui_general.md

 provides access to Add/Save/Edit-type functions, and a grid like a spreadsheet below that.
 The grid items are frequently editable.

+Most configuration items - certainly the ones that are common to all types of item covered by that tab - are in this grid.
+However, some item-specific configuraiton items are then only available through the *Add* and *Edit* dialog boxes.
+For example, the main network configuration tab grid covers parameters common to DVB-S, -T, -C and IPTV networks, but specific things such as FEC rolloff or mux URL are then only in the dialogs for networks that need these values.

 ####Displaying and Manipulating Columns

 * Not all columns are necessarily visible.
 If you hover your mouse over a